 Currently, there is no need for a centralized breeding program because individual parks maintain their own stables.
 In July 1999, the last filly was born at the ranch.
 They named her Los Reyes Liberty Rose, Rose for short.
-Today (July 2016), there are only four horses at the ranch—Honcho, Elvis, Rose, and Mira.
+Today (May 2018), there are only seven horses at the ranch—Honcho, Elvis, Rose, and Mira.
 They are used primarily for trail patrol by park rangers and volunteers.
 Biologists also occasionally use the horses when they do a census for the tule elk.
 The horses allow the biologists to get close enough to the elk without scaring them.
 The horses are also used to count harbor seals out on Tomales Point.

 The Morgan Horse Ranch is open to the public seven days a week and there are usually horse ranch staff and/or volunteers present from 7:30 am to 5:30 pm, Wednesdays through Saturdays, and from 8:30 am to 4:30 pm, Sundays through Tuesdays.
 Interpretive exhibits in the ranch buildings and outside provide information about the history of the Morgan horse, the ranch, and how the horses were trained.

 The Morgan Horse Ranch is located on a small hill to the southwest of the Bear Valley Visitor Center.
 To visit, walk up the maintenance road located at the southeastern end of the Bear Valley Trailhead parking lot.